linhtran1003/fc-barcelona-performance-analysis/README.md

 ![Overall Insights](./outputs/figures/overall_key_insights.png)

 - This project provides a decade-long evaluation of FC Barcelona’s performance, efficiency, and financial health.
 The visualization above highlights the main takeaways:
-  - Performance Decline After 2016: Both attacking and defensive metrics deteriorated, leading to inconsistent league and UCL results.
+  - **Performance Decline After 2016**: Both attacking and defensive metrics deteriorated, leading to win rate also gradually declined.
-  - 2020–2022 Financial Crisis: Salary-cap restrictions and mismanaged spending significantly limited squad renewal.
+  - **Recurring Challenges at UCL**: 7 eliminations at knockout stages of UCL and 2 times demoted to UEL.
-  - Efficiency Issues: Open-play and set-piece finishing efficiency dropped below expectation, especially post-Messi.
+  - **2020–2022 Financial Crisis**: Salary-cap restrictions and mismanaged spending significantly limited squad renewal.
-  - Rebuilding Trend (2022–2025): Goals and win rate improved, but defensive inconsistency and financial constraints still affect competitiveness.
+  - **Rebuilding Era (2022–now)**: Goals and win rate improved, but defensive inconsistency and financial constraints still affect competitiveness.

 > This is an interactive dashboard created by `plotpy`.
 Run in Google Colab or a local environment with Plotly installed to explore more information on the plot.